Abraham Lincoln's patent: Background

 The invention stemmed from Lincoln's experiences ferrying travelers and carrying freight on the Great Lakes and some midwestern rivers.
 In 1860, Lincoln wrote his autobiography and recounted that while in his late teens he took a flatboat down the Ohio and Mississippi Rivers from his home in Indiana to New Orleans while employed as a hired hand.
 The son of the boat owner kept him company and the two went out on this new undertaking without any other helpers.

 Lincoln made an additional trip a few years later after moving to Macon County, Illinois, on another flatboat that went from Beardstown, Illinois, to New Orleans.
-John D. Johnston (Lincoln's stepmother's son) and John Hanks were hired as additional laborers by Denton Offutt to take a flatboat of merchandise down the Sangamon River to New Orleans.
+John D. Johnston (Lincoln's stepbrother) and John Hanks were hired as additional laborers by Denton Offutt to take a flatboat of merchandise down the Sangamon River to New Orleans.
 Before Offutt's boat could reach the Illinois River, it got hung up on a milldam at the Old Sangamon town seven miles northwest of Springfield.
 Lincoln took action, unloading some cargo to right the boat, then drilling a hole in the bow with a large auger borrowed from the local cooperage.
 After the water drained, he replugged the hole.
 With local help, he then portaged the empty boat over the dam, and was able to complete the trip to New Orleans.

 Lincoln started his political career in New Salem.
 Near the top of his agenda was improvement of navigation on the Sangamon River.
 Lincoln's law partner and biographer, William H. Herndon, also reports an additional incident in 1848: a boat Lincoln came to from his steamboat was stranded on a shoal.
 The boat's captain ordered his crew to gather together all the empty barrels, boxes, and loose planks and force these objects under the sides of the steamboat to buoy it over the shallow water.
 The boat gradually swung clear and was dislodged after much manual exertion.
 This event, along with the Offutt's boat/milldam incident, prompted Lincoln to start thinking about how to lift vessels over river obstructions and shoals.
 He eventually came up with an invention to achieve this, which involved flotation bladders.